-Prof. Danny Brom is the Founding Director of Metiv: The Israel Psychotrauma Center.
-Originally from Holland, where he founded a psychotrauma center, Prof. Brom is a certified clinical psychologist.
-Dr. Brom is the initiator and former chairman of the Israel Trauma Coalition.
-As Director of Metiv, he has brought his expertise to the fields of education, community resilience, health and mental health care to increase the capacity of Israeli society to cope with the ongoing existential threat.
+As Director of Metiv, he has brought his expertise in trauma to the fields of education, community resilience, health and mental health care to increase the capacity of Israeli society to cope with ongoing existential threats.